 Most online accounts today have two-factor verification.
 It is a way to ensure that only you can access your accounts.
 It sends an extra code via SMS or through an app, preventing someone else who got your username and password from logging in to your account.

 A Hardware Authentication Device is a device that can be used in two-factor authentication.
 It is a USB device that is used instead of sending a code via SMS.
 One example that I know of is a Yubikey.
 I have been using the Yubikey for a long time now, it was given to me by the Facebook team during one of their security roundtables with the media.
-But you can actually purchase a Yubikey at the Yubico website.
+But you can actually purchase a Yubikey at Shopee on the link below.

 There is a feature in Facebook where you can choose 3 to 5 friends to help you log in to your account if you ever get locked out.
 In your Facebook account go to Settings, and then go to the Security and Login tab to set this up (https://www.facebook.com/settings?tab=security).
 Facebook will send your friends codes which then you can use to regain access to your account.